đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • “I can tell my nervous system is dysregulated because I just reread the same sentence six times”

-• Becoming more interested in mindfulness, meditation, and other reflective/contemplative practices but more for their practical function than spiritual dimensions
+• Becoming more interested in mindfulness, meditation, and other reflective/contemplative practices (still primarily practical)

 • Starting to become open to intuition, imagination, visualization, and other more subtle forms of consciousness